Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Dynamics of the overall system

+Fig.11 shows maps of $\vert x_{\bf q}\vert$ at different times for three values of $E_0$ and the associated $\vert x_{\bf q}(\omega) \vert^2$.
+In the left column, at $t=0$ (pre-pulse) and for all values of $E_0$, the only `bright' feature is at ${\bf q} = {\bf Q}$.
+Other modes are inactive.
+The principal observations from the time dependence are the following:

+(i)~{\it Weak pulse regime (top row):} At short time, $\sim 50 \tau_0$, the first additional features show up along the diagonal of the Brillouin zone (BZ).
+The peak at ${\bf Q}$ still remains the most prominent.
+At $75 \tau_0$ there are more excitations along the diagonal and by $150 \tau_0$ the whole BZ is `lit up' the brightest part being along the diagonal.
+This is related to the nature of the pump, which is along $\vec{x}+\vec{y}$ and causes an initial current in the $\vec{x}+\vec{y}$ direction.
+The mode at ${\bf Q}$ remains the most prominent at all times, diminishing slightly in intensity.
+The Fourier transform $\vert x_{\bf q}(\omega) \vert^2$ essentially matches the phonon dispersion $\Omega_{\bf q}$ of the charge ordered phase, but with the brightest intensity at ${\bf q} = {\bf Q}$.
+We are probing linear response.

+(ii)~{\it Critical pulse regime (middle row):} The spreading of energy over the BZ happens quickly and suppresses the peak at ${\bf Q}$.
+Till $\sim 1000 \tau_0$ there is no prominent feature in the BZ.
+Beyond this a peak at ${\bf Q}$ reemerges and gains some weight.
+The intensity at the longest time, $5000 \tau_0$, is far below what it was at $t=0$.
+The associated Fourier transform looks very different from the linear response $\Omega_{\bf q}$, and is actually reminiscent of what one observes in the equilibrium problem near its thermal transition.

+(iii)~{\it Strong pulse regime (bottom row):} The $x_{\bf Q}$ amplitude diminishes monotonically with time and by $\sim 100 \tau_0$ there is no trace of the peak at ${\bf Q}$.
+The corresponding $\vert x_{\bf q}(\omega) \vert^2$ shows an almost flat - momentum independent - oscillation, with uniform distribution of amplitude across ${\bf q}$ similar to the equilibrium high temperature case.

 The ${\bf q}$ space picture reveals how energy is distributed over the BZ as a function of time.
-It does not explain whether the destruction of CO, either at intermediate time at in the critical regime or at long times in the strong pulse regime, occur due to imperfect `phase correlations' between ordered domains, or due to the destruction of charge modulations itself.
+It does not explain whether the destruction of CO, as in the critical and strong pulse regimes, occur due to imperfect `phase correlations' between ordered domains, or due to the destruction of charge modulations itself.
 That requires examination of the spatial density $n_i$ as a function of time.